mariechatfield/recipebox/README.md

     - menu.ttl
       # Hand-written _instances_ of :Menu classes.

+- bin/
+  # Node scripts to perform syncing, collecting, and uploading actions.
+  # See the Usage section for details.

-    - recipes.ttl
+- build/
-      # Generated _instances_ of :Recipe classes.
-      # Updated by running the recipe collector.
+  # Generated files, created and updated by the Node scripts

     - recipes/
       # The collection of JSON files synced directly from Paprika,
       # with minimal adaptation.

         - static/
           # Files that are _not_ directly recipes but contain relevant
           # information about Paprika recipes by UID.

             - auditLog.json
               # Map of Paprika recipe UID to the current hash and
               # file location.
 Used to determine which recipes (if any)
               # need to be created/updated/deleted during syncs.
               # Automatically updated after every sync or export parse.

             - ignoredIds.json
               # Map of Paprika recipe UIDs to skip when syncing from cloud.
               # Manually update this if there is a recipe that Paprika cloud
               # stores but that we do not want to sync.

+    - catalog/
+      # Copy of the metadata profile TTL files from /catalog, plus the
+      # generated TTL files from the collector, to upload to DDW

-- bin/
+        - recipes.ttl
-  # Node scripts to perform syncing, collecting, and uploading actions.
-  # See the Usage section for details.
+          # Generated _instances_ of :Recipe classes.
+          # Updated by running the recipe collector.
 ```